-The OHREA Awards were presented at an Open House Reception on Friday, December 13th, 2019 in the Katzman Lounge, Vanier Hall.
-These awards recognize and celebrate the contributions made by individuals and groups to advance human rights, social justice, diversity, inclusivity, mental health, employment equity and accessibility at the University of Windsor.
+The Office of Human Rights, Equity and Accessibility (OHREA) invites nominations for its annual OHREA awards that recognize the contributions of individuals and groups to advance human rights, social justice, diversity, inclusivity, employment equity, mental health and accessibility at the University of Windsor.